 Our findings will then be collated in a report which will inform the development of the final waste strategy, however finalising the waste strategy will also be dependent upon:

-The timescale for carrying out this work has been extended into 2021 and therefore we do not expect to make any further decisions on the waste strategy until autumn 2021.
+We do not expect to make any further decisions on the waste strategy until autumn 2021.

 Any changes to the waste and recycling service will not be implemented until 2022 at the earliest.